In general it is good to know a little more about your destination, so we have prepared some helpful Roatan facts.

 In the first place please make sure US Dollar bills are unmarked, not torn, have no edges missing etc. No bank nor shop accepts these bills, especially not from locals!
-So please keep that in mind when you tip somebody.
+So please keep that in mind when you pay AND tip somebody.
 Thank you.

 There is no dress code here on the island, other than light clothes, sandals/flip flops and a smile……just enjoy your Roatan vacation!

 Traffic……yep, if you want to rent a scooter- please be safe.
 Here we have only one road, “Highway 1”.
 Coming off the road, you head either downhill or into a dirtwall…..neither one you want to meet.
 Especially taxis have often no functioning back lights or blinkers plus they brake instantly.
 Many other cars would not get a pass in an inspection looking at the tires etc. So always keep your distance and anticipate.

 Rainy season starts around end of October and ends around February.
 It can be raining an entire day or just present itself in on-and-off-showers.
 But there may be days with no clouds and lake-like waters too….. regardless be prepared and bring a rain coat, long trousers and long sleeve shirt- just in case.